 What is Group Therapy?

 Therapy groups are a form of psychotherapy, focusing on developing insight and behavior change.
 Five to eight group members meet with one or two group therapists once per week for 90 minutes throughout the semester.
 These small groups of students meet and share common concerns, explore personal issues, and learn new skills under the guidance of one or two professional leaders.
-CAPS offers general therapy groups for all students, groups for particular populations (e.g., graduate students, undergraduate students, men, women, students diagnosed with autism, and other underrepresented populations), and groups for particular concerns (e.g. sexual assault, eating disorders, grief/loss, social anxiety).
+CAPS offers general therapy groups for all students, groups for particular populations (e.g., graduate students, undergraduate students), and groups for particular concerns (e.g. sexual assault, eating disorders, grief/loss, social anxiety).
 Learn more about how to get started with groups and skills clinics at CAPS.

 Recent social distancing has led to many students feeling lack of connection and support.
 You can mend the gap by joining a group and finding others who understand.